goulaheau/bobby-stone/api/README.md

 Now, you can create some standards Deck available for everyone by letting empty the field user.
 Or you can create your own decks in the client.

+And for a better organization of your users, you can create a group named Player with no permissions.

 That's all what is necessary for the server.

 ## Acknowledgments